Construction Environmental Management Plans (CEMP)

 Why Queensland Ecologists

-Led by Karen Schmidt, a Certified Environmental Practitioner (CEnvP) with 20+ years’ experience, Queensland Ecologists focuses exclusively on Queensland ecology and works with council and State assessment teams every week.
+Led by Karen Schmidt, a Certified Environmental Practitioner (CEnvP), Queensland Ecologists focuses exclusively on Queensland ecology and works with council and State assessment teams every week.
 Our CEMPs are written in plain English for the people who actually run the site, and structured so the assessor can approve them without a second request.
 All enquiries answered within 24 hours.

 Frequently Asked Questions